 In July 2015, the FASB issued ASU 2015-11, Simplifying the Measurement of Inventory.
 Under this ASU, non-LIFO inventory will be measured at the lower of cost and net realizable value, eliminating the options that currently exist for market valuation.
 The ASU defines net realizable value as the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 No other changes were made to the current guidance on inventory measurement.
-This guidance will be effective for Lands' End in the first quarter of its fiscal year ending January 27, 2017 and only applies to our international inventory as United States inventory is valued using LIFO.
-The adoption of this guidance is not expected to have a material impact on the Company's Consolidated and Combined Financial Statements.
+This guidance was effective for Lands' End in the First Quarter 2016 and only applies to our international inventory as United States inventory is valued using LIFO.
+The adoption of this guidance did not have a material impact on the Company's Consolidated and Combined Financial Statements.